Feyerabend/vm/basal0/TINY.md

 Well the aftermath is much in echo still today, as you can imagine.
 Nearly the same arguments for and against.
 Reactions reverbed.
 But there was something else that happend: the start of software that wasn't protected in Tiny BASIC.
+Actually Tiny BASIC was pulished as a specification already in September 1975, almost half a year before.
+Li-Chen Wang, who was behind Palo Alto Tiny BASIC, described the core contrasting idea in the preamble of
+implementation:

 > TINY BASIC FOR INTEL 8080 VERSION 2.0
 > BY LI-CHEN WANG MODIFIED AND TRANSLATED